memfault/interrupt/_drafts/heartbeats.md

 ## Forms of Device Metrics

-Embedded systems inherently have quirks about them that make then more difficult to track than other "things", like web applications or mobile phones.
-Embedded systems don't have the memory, storage, speed, or constant connection to the Internet.
+Embedded systems have quirks about them that make then more difficult to track than web applications or mobile phones.
+Embedded systems don't have the memory, storage, speed, or a constant connection to the Internet.
 Many embedded systems don't even know the clock time!
-Due to these constraints, solutions for how to capture, send, and receive data from embedded systems tend to look very different compared to their counterparts.
+Due to these constraints, solutions for how to capture, send, and receive data from embedded systems tend to look very different compared to their software counterparts.

-Throughout this post, we'll discuss various solutions that are taken to track device metrics and compare and contrast them.
+Throughout this post, we'll discuss ways to track device metrics, and compare and contrast them.

 Optimally, we want to build a metric and monitoring solution that can provide all of the following benefits: